 Where should I stay in Amsterdam for a first trip?

 The Jordaan or the Canal Ring (Grachtengordel) for the iconic canal-house Amsterdam experience.
-The Museumplein/Vondelpark area is the alternative for travelers prioritizing the major museums.
+The Museumplein/Vondelpark area is the alternative for travellers prioritising the major museums.
 Skip hotels in De Wallen (the red light district) and the area immediately around Centraal Station — both are functional but neither delivers the Amsterdam experience first-time visitors are coming for.

 Should I take the train or a taxi from Schiphol?